 Taxes always force us into a balancing act.
-At this time of year, we're working on last year's taxes while also trying to make moves this year to cut the amount we'll owe when we file this year's taxes next year.
+At this time of year, we're working on last year's taxes, while also trying to make moves this year to cut the amount we'll owe when we file our next return next year.

-The sooner you can be done with the 2020 tax year, the sooner you can focus this year's necessary tax actions, some of which show up every month in the (shameless plug alert!) ol' blog's right column as monthly Tax Moves or as Tax Tips.
+The sooner you can be done with the 2022 tax year, the sooner you can focus on this year's necessary tax actions, some of which show up every month in the (shameless plug alert!) ol' blog's right column as part of the monthly Tax Moves list or as the more frequent Tax Tips.

-Your 2020 tax year return results also will make it clear whether you ended up in a good or bad tax situation, and will offer guidance on tax steps you need to take for the 2021 tax year.
+Your 2022 tax year return results also will make it clear whether you ended up in a good or bad tax situation, and will offer guidance on tax steps you need to take for the remaining 2023 tax year.

 You also might find these items of interest:

-- Tax statements you need to file your 2020 return
+- Tax documents you need to file your 2022 return